nowkadorno/nowkadorno/README.md

+# Dohyun Kwon
+## Education
-# Pohang University of Science and Technology, POSTECH
+Pohang University of Science and Technology (POSTECH) Feb 2024 - Present | Pohang, Republic of Korea
-## Major: Physics and Mathematics
+Major: Physics and Mathematics